PvP: Data-Efficient Humanoid Robot Learning with Proprioceptive-Privileged Contrastive Representations: Introduction

 In this paper, we investigate SRL-empowered humanoid robot learning and propose a simple yet powerful approach entitled \textbf{PvP}: \textbf{P}roprioceptive-\textbf{P}rivileged contrastive learning.
 Our contributions are threefold:

 \begin{itemize} \item We propose to conduct contrastive learning between proprioceptive and privileged states of the humanoid robot to enhance the proprioceptive representations for policy learning.
-PvP leverages the intrinsic complementarity between the two state modalities without relying on hand-crafted data augmentations, producing stable increments for a broad range of tasks.
+PvP leverages the intrinsic complementarity between the two state modalities without relying on hand-crafted data augmentations, producing stable improvements across a broad range of tasks.

 \item We introduce \textbf{SRL4Humanoid}, to the best of our knowledge, the first unified and modular open-source framework that provides high-quality implementations of representative SRL methods for humanoid robot learning, enabling reproducible research and facilitating future progress in the community.
 Equipped with SRL4Humanoid, we conduct a systematic study of how different SRL methods and configurations affect the efficiency and performance of humanoid WBC learning.